stevensurgnier/stevensurgnier.github.io/resume.md

 Steven Surgnier is an adamant believer that organizations should promote the evolution of society on a sustainable course that benefits humankind.
-He is the Director of Data at Simple, a company that is working to radically redesign banking by using modern technology to help people worry less about money.
 Steven is a science enthusiast.
 He took courses in biology and organic chemistry for fun while obtaining his Masters of Electrical Engineering.
 His current research interests are in representation learning.
 Steven lives in Portland, Oregon with his wife